jillesvangurp/es-kotlin-client/README.md

 }

 // prints 100, hits is a Sequence<TestModel>
-// not calling count, consumes the sequence.
-If you want to use the sequence again, you have to do another search. assert(results.hits.count()).isEqualTo(100l)
+// Note: calling count consumes the sequence.
+If you want to use the sequence again, you have to do another search assert(results.hits.count()).isEqualTo(100l)
 ```